lkaranl/Vector_Clock-1/README.md

 * Python-WXgtk2.8

-# What do you need to use this software?
+# What do you need to use this software
 * You will need a GNU/Linux Ubuntu 18.04.1 cosmic or Debian 9.5 Stretch
 * Internet connection for download.